ibm-cloud-docs/secrets-manager/vault-api.md

 A successful request deletes the locks that you specify.
 To remove all locks, you can pass `{"locks": ["*"]}` in the request body.
 Otherwise, specify the names of the locks that you want to delete.
 For example, `{"locks": ["lock1", "lock2"]}`.

-A secret is considered unlocked and able to be revoked or deleted only after all of its locks are removed.
+A secret is considered unlocked and able to be revoked or deleted only after all its locks are removed.
 To understand whether a secret contains locks, check the `locks_total` field that is returned as part of the metadata of your secret.
 {: note}

 #### Example request